How to Access Property Records in Texas

 Local and state government offices use property assessments and appraisals to value property for sale or estate matters.
 These property values appear on tax records, mortgages, and other public records.

-Factors that Determine Property Values in Texas
+What Factors Determine Property Values in Texas

-- Transportation Infrastructure - Property values can be impacted by proximity to infrastructure such as highways, airports, or public transportation.
+Transportation Infrastructure - Property values can be impacted by proximity to infrastructure such as highways, airports, or public transportation.

-Privacy and Property Records
+How to Ensure Data Privacy for Property Records

 We live in a world where privacy is dwindling.
 However, even in public records, you have a right to privacy.
 Although anyone can access property records and find your name, address, and other details, some elements may remain private.
 If you find personal information online, you may have been the victim of a data breach.